Sorry, you need to enable JavaScript to visit this website.

 Quality assurance

-The following National Commission for Further and Higher Education (NCFHE) frameworks are providing guidelines to assess and validate non-formal and informal competences in Malta.
+The Malta Further and Higher Education Authority (MFHEA) frameworks provide guidelines to assess and validate non-formal and informal competences in Malta.
 The national criteria and guidelines focus primarily on systematic quality work and assurance to carry out validation at first hand and also include external quality assurance.